Zoomi

 Fast Match

-Sketches and low-fidelity wireframes of the sample questions from the Fast Match quiz.
-Here you’ll see the user will be able to set up their name and picture.
-The different types of questions include, rating system. multiple choice, and manual entry.
+Here are sketches and low-fidelity wireframes of sample questions from the Fast Match quiz.
+In this flow, the user will be able to set up their name and profile picture.
+The questions include a variety of formats, such as rating scales, multiple choice, and manual entry.

 Paw Star / Pet Profile and Inquiry Form

-Sketches and low-fidelity wireframes of the Paw Star, Pet profile and Inquiry form.
-As I digitized the Paw Star and Pet profile, I continued to refine the ideas.
-You’ll see the different versions of those screens here.
-The changes in the Paw Star screen include re-arranging the action choices below the pet photo.
-The change in Pet profile include adding in a Views icon in the top left.
+Here are sketches and low-fidelity wireframes for the Paw Star, Pet Profile, and Inquiry Form.
+As I digitized the Paw Star and Pet Profile, I made ongoing refinements to the design.
+You'll see the different versions of these screens here.
+For the Paw Star screen, I rearranged the action options below the pet photo.
+For the Pet Profile, I added a "Views" icon in the top-left corner.

 Homepage